Jari Litmanen: Personal life

 Litmanen was born into a footballing family.
 His father, Olavi Litmanen, was also a Finnish international and a Reipas player.
 His mother also played for Reipas at the women's highest level.

 Litmanen became a father in November 2005 when his Estonian girlfriend Ly Jürgenson gave birth to a son named Caro.
 The couple's second son, Bruno, was born in September 2007.
 Although they avoid too much publicity, they are sometimes seen together in public.

 On 10 October 2010, Litmanen became the first Finnish team sport player to be honoured with a statue: it stands at Kisapuisto (Lahti) where he started his career in the 1970s.
 The King – Jari Litmanen is a 2012 documentary film about Litmanen's career.

+In late September 2019, Litmanen provoked controversy in Finland with his positive comments on the future 2022 FIFA World Cup and Qatar.
+Later Litmanen explained that his comments were targeted only to football conditions and infrastructure, and said that according to freedom of speech, he has a right to express his personal opinion.

 On 11 May 2020, Litmanen said to Unibet that his coronavirus test was positive, and he had been recovering for four weeks.
 He said of this time that "I've probably never been in such bad shape".

+Influence in the Netherlands

+Since the 1990s, name Jari has been a popular first name for newborns in the Netherlands and also in Belgium, due to Litmanen's influence.
+As of 2017, there were 2,188 people named Jari in the country, including professional footballers Jari Oosterwijk, Jari Vandeputte, Jari Schuurman, Jari Vlak and Jari De Busser.
+At the end of the 1990s, Jari was occasionally more popular name in the Netherlands than in Finland.